JWST/MIRI unveils the stellar component of the GN20 dusty galaxy overdensity at $z$=4.05: Results and discussion

-We have also computed these non-parametric indices based on the F770W images, whereas the F1280W and F1800W cutouts were discarded for this analysis due to their lower S/N and worse spatial resolution (FWHM\,$>$\,0.42\arcs).
-For the F770W images, we obtain very similar results to those from F560W, with typical differences $<$\,10\% and, in most of the targets, compatible within the uncertainties.
+We also computed these non-parametric indices based on the F770W images, whereas the F1280W and F1800W cutouts were discarded for this analysis due to their lower S/N and worse spatial resolution (FWHM\,$>$\,0.42\arcs).
+For the F770W images, we obtained similar results to those from F560W, with typical differences $<$\,10\% and, in general, compatible within the uncertainties.
 These small differences do not modify the conclusions derived from the non-parametric analysis.